jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-04-solution-design.md

 tags: [tag1]
 ---

-# 2.3 | Building blocks of a business intelligence solution
+# 2.4 | Building blocks of a business intelligence solution

-## 2.3.1 | Overview
+## 2.4.1 | Overview

 In this chapter, I want to give a broad overview and a description of the building blocks of a business intelligence (BI) solution and how they are integrated with each other.

-To make it less theoretical, I will always give an example of how a certain element of the solution is implemented with Power BI.
+To make it less theoretical, I will give an example of how a certain element of the solution is implemented specifically with Power BI.
 However please note, all these components are relevant for any BI & analytics solution, independent of the specific software used.

 The following illustration shall give a concise overview of how a business intelligence solution is typically structured: